felipemendes/nodejs_api/README.md

 # JavaScript PurAí API for Node.js
 CRUD operation in Node.js, Express and MySQL that provides an RESTful API.

-This project package the following functions:
+This project package the following CRUD functions:
 - [ ] Login
 - [x] Events
-- [x] Categoies
+- [x] Categories
 - [x] Sale Places

  ## Installation